Learning Latent Interactions for Event classification via Graph Neural Networks and PMU Data: Graphical PMU-Based Event classification

 \subsection{Interaction Graph Inference and Sampling}

 Let us first settle the notations.
-In this work, each PMU and the corresponding data (i.e., voltage magnitude value) can be considered as a \emph{node} and \emph{initial node feature}.
+In this work, each PMU and the corresponding data (i.e., voltage magnitude value) can be considered as a \emph{node} and an \emph{initial node feature}.
 Initial node features consist of $\{\mathbbm{V},\mathbbm{L}\}$, where $\mathbbm{V}:=\{v_{1},...,v_{h}\}$ is the voltage magnitude set from PMUs, $\mathbbm{L}:=\{l_{1},...,l_{h}\}$ is the corresponding event label set from the event logs, and $h$ is the total number of events.
 Specifically, $v_{i}\in\mathbbm{R}^{N\times T}$ is a set of voltage magnitude collected from $N$ PMUs during event $i$ within time windows with length $T$.
-Note that all PMU data for a specific event is considered as one data sample in this work.
+Note that all PMU data in the same interconnection for a specific event are considered as one data sample in this work.

 The goal of the encoder is to compute the latent relationship $\mathbbm{E}_{i,j}:=\{e_{i,j}^1,...,e_{i,j}^N\}$, where $e_{i,j}$ represents the probability of edge existence between PMUs $i$ and $j$.
 To achieve this, we utilize deep neural relational inference to pass local information \cite{GJ2017}: